graciousagency/magento-robin-integration/readme.md

 ### Installation

 - Clone or download the git repo
 - If you downloaded the repo, unpack it
+- Copy over the files, preferably using rsync (rsync -rtlv --progress /location/of/package_files/ /location/of/magento/)
-- Log in to your Magento backend
+- Log out of admin, flush cache, log back in
-- Go to System -> Tools -> Backups and click on `System Backup`, this might take a while.
-Sit back, relax en let Magento do the heavy lifting.
-- Go to System -> Tools -> Compilation and disable compilation if it's enabled.
-- Go to System -> Cache Management and enable Configuration

-From here you can make a choice, if you want to install the package though Magento Connect proceed, if not skip the next steps and follow the steps under __manual  installation__.

-- Go to System -> Magento Connect -> Magento Connect Manager and log in with your admin credentials
-- Under the field `Direct package file upload` click `Choose file` and browse to the location where you downloaded/cloned this repo and go to `package/0.0.1 alpha` and select the file `Robinhq_Hooks-0.0.1.tgz`
-- Click `Upload` to start the installation process
-- After the installation is completed go back to the admin page

-####Manual installation

-- Connect to your hosting through FTP and browse to your Magento root directory.
-- On your local machine, go to the location where you have downloaded the module.
-- Upload the folders `app` and `design` to the root directory of your Magento installation.
-- When your FTP client asks you to override or combine existing folders, choose __combine__!
-Otherwise your entire Magento installation will be overwritten!

 ### What's installed?

 The module gets installed inside the `app/code/community/Robinhq/Hooks` folder and the package settings file is located inside `app/etc/modules/Robin_Hooks.xml`.
 The admin design files are: `design/adminhtml/default/default/layout/Hooks.xml` and `design/adminhtml/default/default/template/hooks/hooksbackend.phtml`
-The module does not have it's own sql file or database, the api key and secret are saved through Magento's settings magic.
+The module does not have it's own sql file or database, the api key and secret are saved through Magento's config.

 ### What's next